EcoJulia/Diversity.jl/docs/src/framework.md

 norm_sub_beta(hid, 1)[!, :diversity]
 ```

-The first subcommunity has `ᾱ = 1` — one type, no diversity at all — but `γ ≈ 10⁹`.
+The first subcommunity has `ᾱ = 1` — one type, no diversity at all — but `γ ≈ 10⁹`.
 Adding nine more
 equally rare types to the second subcommunity raises its alpha tenfold and leaves its gamma
 untouched, because each individual is still just as rare; its distinctiveness falls, because a
 ten-type subcommunity looks a little more like the metacommunity than a one-type one does.
 Alpha and